Table of Contents[Hide][Show]

 Free Fatty Acids

-This leaves the issue of the free fatty acid values, which are unarguably high.
+This leaves the issue of free fatty acid values, which are unarguably high.
 The figure indicates what percentage of the fatty acids have been hydrolyzed from the triacylglycerol backbone, with the logic being that a free fatty acid is blazin’ down the rancidity superhighway on its way to Beelzebub’s in the seventh circle of fatty acid hell.

-However, if we’re careful, we’ll see there’s an important assumption being made by stating rancidity and the presence of free fatty acids are doppelgangers of one another: a fatty acid is hydrolyzed en route to being oxidized, therefore the presence of a free fatty acid is proof of oxidation.
+However, if we’re careful, we’ll see there’s an important assumption being made by stating rancidity and the presence of free fatty acids are doppelgangers of one another: a fatty acid is hydrolyzed en route to being oxidized, therefore the presence of free fatty acid is proof of oxidation.